We’re here to restore dignity and revive hope in the lives of local families and individuals in crisis

 Practically, we encourage people to bring a couple of non-perishable food cans to their midweek HOME group or to the Sunday Service.
 We always have a table out.

 A typical bag put together might include the following:

 - A pack of tea bags or a jar of coffee

 - Chocolate bars (everyone needs to be spoilt!)

 For a copy of our detailed shopping list click here.

 There are currently around 40 collection points in Sudbury and the surrounding areas, so if you do not attend the church, but would like to donate items, please take your donations along to one of them listed here.
 They’d love to see you.

 CAP Money Course

 This is a simple and effective money management course that helps you to get in control of your finances.
-Run by trained Money Coaches, it is a 3-week course which is held in the community.
+Run by trained Money Coaches, it is a three-week course which is held in the community.
 The course is free of charge and includes a free money management pack.